keijzerh/hermank/README.md

 # hermank
-powerhsell commands used in my iaas demo's
+powershell commands used in my iaas demo's